HP Pavilion & Spectre Repair Cost UK 2026: Screen, Battery & Keyboard Prices

 Can celltech repair HP ENVY laptops?

-Yes — the full ENVY x360 range, current and legacy, is in our price list.
-ENVY sits between Pavilion and Spectre in both panel grade and cost, as the tables above show.
+Yes — the whole ENVY x360 line, current and older, is on our price list.
+As the tables show, the ENVY lands between the Pavilion and the Spectre on both panel grade and cost.

 Do you offer a guarantee on Pavilion and Spectre repairs?

-27 months on screens, batteries and keyboards — more than double the 12 months most independents offer.
-Charging ports and DC jacks carry the 9-month connector tier; board-level and liquid work carries 120 days.
+27 months on screens, batteries and keyboards — over two years where most independents stop at one.
+Charging ports and DC jacks run on the 9-month connector tier; board-level and liquid work on 120 days.

 How is HP Spectre repair different from Pavilion repair?

-The Spectre uses an OLED-touch panel in a slim, glued convertible chassis with a 360-degree hinge, so the parts are dearer and the disassembly more involved.
-The Pavilion is an IPS clamshell with a screw-fastened, serviceable build — simpler parts, less labour, lower cost.
+The Spectre pairs an OLED-touch panel with a slim, bonded convertible body and a 360-degree hinge, so its parts cost more and its disassembly takes longer.
+The Pavilion is a screw-fastened IPS clamshell built to be opened — lighter parts, less bench time, a lower bill.